Last Updated on

 - Personalised content – Delivering tailored messages, imagery, promotions and value propositions based on customer preferences.

-Fashion retailer M&Co. tailored their customer messaging so they achieve optimum results based on the geography of their members.
-If members live within a specific geographical area of one of their stores, they target specific messaging and any relevant promotions to drive in-store footfall.
-If outside of a store catchment area, they tailor their approach with the website messaging to drive website visits and highlight relevant promotions on their online store.
+Fashion retailer M&Co. tailored its customer messaging to achieve optimum results based on the geography of its members.
+If members live within a specific geographical area of one of its stores, it uses location specific messaging and promotions to drive in-store footfall.
+If outside of a store catchment area, the brand reverts to promote the e-commerce store with online promotions that drive website visits and online sales.

 Taking care of your customer loyalty programme is an excellent way to drive sales and improve customer satisfaction.
 With the immense data that a customer loyalty programme can provide, brands are empowered to improve the customer experience, increase customer loyalty and profitability, optimise marketing performance and innovate their products to better meet customer’s needs.